 Security challenges Increase

 As IT and OT convergence accelerate, large gaps remain open to threats that can cost companies millions of dollars.
-For example, an IT service provider, Cognizant, recently reported $70 million in losses in one ransomware attack in April 2020.6 In this new threat landscape, industrial IT teams struggle to secure assets and environments that were initially implemented without security in mind.
+For example, an IT service provider, Cognizant, reported $70 million in losses in one ransomware attack in April 2020.6 According to projections, cybercrime is forecast to cost the global economy $10.5 trillion by 2025, reflecting a 15% increase every year.7 In this new threat landscape, industrial IT teams struggle to secure assets and environments that were initially implemented without security in mind.

 One example is the availability requirements of OT systems.
 Downtime for software upgrades, patches, or firmware updates are generally accepted in the IT environment but can be very disruptive and costly in some OT systems.
 A worst-case scenario is running an outdated software or firmware version with known security vulnerabilities, which can lead to an increased risk of attack by a potential adversary.
 Considerations need to be taken to properly maintain OT systems to minimize downtime, otherwise, lack of routine maintenance will increase the potential for a cyberattack.